MindTouch/MindTouch.Clacks/README.rst

 What's this for?
 ================
-If you want to build an RPC server that uses a simple ASCII/Binary protocol with persistent connections like those used by memcache, smtp, beanstalkd, this is your toolkit.
+If you want to build a fast RPC server that uses a simple ASCII/Binary protocol with persistent connections like those used by memcache, smtp, beanstalkd, this is your toolkit.
 It handles all the network issues and lets you just define commands and responses you support and expose them in a client that supports connection pooling.